We provide financial support and help to people with disability, illness or injury so you can study or find and keep a job.

 Increase your job opportunities by being paid a productivity based wage if you have disability.

-Read more about the Supported Wage System on the Department of Employment website.
+Read more about the Supported Wage System on the Department of Jobs and Small Business website.

 Disability Employment Services can subsidise wages for people with disability.

-Read more about wage subsidies on the Department of Employment website.
+Read more about wage subsidies on the Department of Jobs and Small Business website.

 Other government and community support services